Mendhak / Code

 Create a custom sudoers file with the right permissions, like so:

 Add this one line in there.
-Replace the myusername and path to the change-gdm-background script with your own.
+Replace the myusername and path to the change script with your own.

 You can try running the script again and this time you shouldn’t be prompted for a password.